mareknowak/cardsnif/README.md

 In our card game we have processes for Game (arbiter) and two Players.
 Let us take a Player process as an example ([player_rust.ex](lib/player_rust.ex)).
-It receives from Game *messages* to add or remove card.
+It receives from Game *messages* to add or remove cards.
 Player's *model* is simply a list of cards.
 It's *update* function changes the model (adds or removes cards) and prepares commands/responses (cards added, cards removed, unable to remove cards) that are sent back to Game by Players's *execute* function.